 - There was a noticeable increase in the use of car seats and ATV helmets within the colonies.

-In addition, 176 people were certified in Basic Life Support (CPR/AED/First Aid) and 205 children participated in First Aid.
-Other related results:
+- 176 people were certified in Basic Life Support (CPR/AED/First Aid).

 Safe Farming, Safe Living reported that they have had very few barriers due to their strong relationships with the Hutterite colonies.
 The hardest part was choosing a day for the training that would maximize participation.
 Since farming is the major industry of Hutterite colonies, a summer day between planting and harvest was ideal.
 Depending on the day, some livestock owners and their families could not participate due to the demands of their occupation.